 Whatever happened Laurent Ferrier’s round Galets?
 Those were, in my opinion, the best-looking of the watches coming from Ferrier.
-Really like the slender, non-luminous Assegai-shaped hour and minute hands on the Galet watches.
+I really liked the slender, non-luminous Assegai-shaped hour and minute hands on the Galet watches.
 Then again this is a sports watch so luminous markings are pretty standard.

 The hours, minutes, and small seconds are driven by caliber LF 619.01, which has a double-spiral tourbillon discreetly visible on the backside.
 The 3Hz manually wound movement measures 31.6 mm x 5.57 mm, has 188 total components, 23 jewels, and an 80-hour power reserve.
 It’s been chronometer-certified at the Besançon Observatory.
 The mainplate and bridges have been treated with a ruthenium plating which gives it a dark look compared to rhodium plating.

 The retail price is $185,000 (Ref.
 LCF 041.AC.G1GO).
 It comes in stainless steel with a brown gradient opaline dial, a three bridge movement, brown rubber strap, and there are only 12 being produced.

 Photos by Laurent Ferrier.